nikasimovich/art20/syllabus.md

 ### Reading Responses

 Throughout the semester we&rsquo;ll have assigned readings to compliment themes and projects in the class.
 For each reading, we&rsquo;ll have an assigned discussion leader who will create a short presentation on the themes of the reading – please note, this is a design class, and the presentation should be both visual and informative.
 All other students are assigned the task of discussion participants and will provide a question or comment on a shared Dropbox Paper document prior to the start of class.

+#### If you're the discussion leader you'll
+- Prepare a presentation (PDF, Google Slides, Dropbox paper) that:
+- highlights the main themes of the reading
+- Explains the author&rsquo;s background and highlights their contribution to art, design, and/or the internet
+- contextualizes the reading.
+What else was going on in the world at the time of its writing?
+- Presents a discussion question to kick off our meeting

 ### Tools + Materials